Close Menu

 The Seychelles is a multicultural society with a blend of African, European, and Asian influences.
 It’s essential to be respectful of local customs and traditions.

 Dress modestly when visiting religious sites, and avoid public displays of affection.
 Learn a few basic Creole phrases to enhance your interactions with locals.
-(See Also: Is Cuba Safe to Visit for Americans?
-Insider’s Guide)
+(See Also: Is It Safe To Visit Nigeria?
+The Ultimate Travel Guide)

 Emergency Contacts and Assistance